Counsellor in Crowthorne

 I am an experienced Integrative Relational Therapist.

 I understand starting counselling can feel like a difficult step to take, and I am here to support you through this process.

 At this time of unprecendented crisis, our world has become a very different, often frightening place to be.
 Our social support networks have been severely compromised, through the necessity of social distancing and we face an uncertain future.

 As we progress through this state of flux, it is likely that we experience feelings of sadness, fear, isolation, increasing anxiety, loss and stresses on our relationships.
-We are bombarded with information through television, internet and social media, advice on how to live in lockdown and how to battle through.
-It can feel overwhelming.
+We are bombarded with information through television, internet and social media, advice on how to live in as safe way, and how to battle through.
+It can feel very scary and overwhelming.

-I am currently working as an online therapist and invite you to contact me for an initial consultation.
+I am currently working online and face to face as a therapist and invite you to contact me for an initial consultation.
 Talking to a counsellor can really help.
 Taking care of our mental health may be very important to deal with the challenges ahead.
 I look forward to hearing from you.

 Sometimes life can feel overwhelming.
 Maybe you are struggling with anxiety, depression or stress.
 Perhaps you are having difficulties with relationship issues or have had a bereavement.
 Perhaps you have experienced some form of trauma or abuse or you just can't make sense of life right now.
 Counselling can help you with these difficult feelings.